William G. Bennett (gaming executive): Later years and death

 In 1995, Bennett purchased the Sahara Hotel and Casino for $193 million.
 The following year, Bennett suffered a heart-attack at age 71.
 Despite this, Bennett proceeded to extensively remodel the property, enlarging the casino and adding a variety of family friendly attractions.
 Many former Circus Circus employees followed Bennett to the Sahara with the promise of matched compensation and benefits.
-Bennett continued to actively manage the property until his death at Desert Springs Hospital in Las Vegas, Nevada on December 27, 2002.
+Bennett continued to actively manage the property until his death at Desert Springs Hospital in Paradise, Nevada on December 22, 2002.